Inveterate meddling #103: dedicated mains spurs

-The point is to supply electricity with as little added electrical noise as possible and a minimum of series impedance.
-We do this by connecting a spur unused for any other electrical items back to the distribution point at the main intake (the consumer unit), where the impedance is as low as possible.
-We then, when possible, provide a dedicated earth path for equipment which needs this connection.
+The point is to supply electricity with as little added electrical noise as possible and a minimum of shared series impedance.
+We do this by connecting a radial circuit unused for any other electrical items back to the distribution point at the main intake (the consumer unit), where the impedance is as low as possible.

 the parts